-As well as the practical aspects of the subject, the study of Design and Technology hones skills such as problem solving, lateral thinking, project planning, and time management, skills that prove invaluable in all walks of life, both in academia and beyond.
+As well as the practical aspects of the subject, the study of Design and Engineering hones skills such as problem solving, lateral thinking, project planning, and time management, skills that prove invaluable in all walks of life, both in academia and beyond.

 - To promote the practical, investigative and creative skills required to understand and contribute to our technological world